vvenla/trumponator/files/Report.md

 ### Venla

-Venla has been studying Mathematics and Computer Science before starting the Data Science masters program.
+Venla has been studying Mathematics and Computer Science before starting the Danta Science masters program.
 She had some experience of natural language progressing before the project.

 ## Project description